schibsted/spid-tech-docs/resources/articles/getting-started-with-direct-payment.md

 ## Charging for the order

-Charging the order works like this:
+To charge for the order:

 - Build an `order` object, and `POST` it to `/user/{userId}/charge`
 - `POST` fails